Fight Traffic Ticket in Rhode Island

-Your ticket includes information about the court handling your ticket, and this is where you’ll plead.
+Your Rhode Island traffic ticket includes information about the court handling your violation, and this is where you'll plead.

 Generally, you must show up on your hearing date (the date printed on your ticket); this date is considered your arraignment date.

-At your arraignment, you’ll tell the judge you want to enter a plea of not guilty and the judge will schedule your traffic ticket hearing.
+At your arraignment, you'll tell the judge you want to enter a "not guilty" plea, and the judge will schedule your traffic ticket hearing.

 Rescheduling or Postponing Your Hearing

 Typically, Rhode Island courts don't issue continuances for traffic ticket cases; however, this doesn't always mean you're stuck with your arraignment or hearing date.

 Then, if that doesn't work, turn to a skilled traffic ticket lawyer.